-Prof. Elenbaas will be accepting applications for graduate students for the 2018-19 academic year.
+Professor Elenbaas will be accepting applications for graduate students for the 2022-2023 academic year.

-Dr. Laura Elenbaas investigates social cognition, intergroup attitudes, and morality in childhood and adolescence.
-Her research examines developing conceptions of fairness, perceptions of social groups, and peer relations, in three main areas:
+Dr. Laura Elenbaas studies social cognition, intergroup attitudes, and moral development, in three main areas:

-- Children's perceptions of social and economic inequality.
-This line of work investigates children's awareness of inequalities between social groups in society, and how this awareness relates to decisions and reasoning about fair access to resources and opportunities.
+- Perceptions of social and economic inequality.
+This line of work investigates children's perceptions and beliefs about inequalities between social groups in society, and their decisions and reasoning about fair access to resources and opportunities.

-- Norms and status in intergroup contexts.
-This line of work examines how children's stereotypes about social groups and perceptions of peer group norms impact judgments about peer social exclusion.
+- Intergroup attitudes in peer interactions.
+This line of work investigates how children's stereotypes about social groups impact their judgments about social exclusion and inclusion.

 - Developing moral concerns.
-This line of work investigates the origins of children's reasoning about complex moral issues related to justice, rights, discrimination, and others' welfare.
+This line of work investigates children's reasoning about complex moral issues like justice, rights, discrimination, and others' welfare.